ideal-postcodes/woocommerce/uk-address-postcode-validation/readme.txt

 When the plugin has been retrieved manually or via the plugins page,

 1. Activate the plugin through the 'Plugins' screen in WordPress
 2. Configure the plugin.
-Click on the WooCommerce link in the sidebar and then the `Ideal Postcodes` configuration tab on the settings page.
+Click on the WooCommerce link in the sidebar, then the `Integrations` tab on the settings page and finally `UK Address Postcode Validation`.
 3. Add your API Key.
 You will need to add your API Key from your Ideal Postcodes dashboard.
 Your first key will have a free test balance.
 To go live, you will need to prepurchase a lookup balance on your key.

 == Frequently Asked Questions ==